weiyangedward/IMMBoost/README.rst

 ::

-	Examples of input as well as command to run the code are provided for both of CRM vs CRM and CRM vs Bkg:
+	Examples of input as well as command to run the code are provided for both of CRM vs CRM and CRM vs Bkg.
+Output can be found in folder 'sampleOutput' ( Please empty this folder before your new runs!
+This is extremely important since not doing so will cause errors or bugs in the final results):

 	1) CRM vs CRM:
 	>> sh run_crm_vs_crm.sh